willymcallister/willymcallister.github.io/_articles/circuit-terminology.md

 A *schematic* is a drawing of a circuit.
 A schematic represents circuit elements with symbols and connections as lines.

 #### Elements and components
 The term *element* means a component or a source.
-The term *component* refers to resistors, capacitors, inductors, transistors, etc. Typically we don't include sources when we say component.
-(This isn't a hard and fast rule.)
+The term *component* refers to resistors, capacitors, inductors, transistors, etc. I typically don't include sources when I say component.

 #### Symbols
 Elements are represented in schematics by *symbols*.
 Here are the symbols for the common 2-terminal elements.